WeakKnight/hashtable-rs/README.md

 # hashtable-rs
-linear-probing hash table based on murmur
+a linear probing hash table based on murmur